The link between iron deficiency anemia and hearing loss

 Other types of anemia are hereditary, such as sickle cell anemia, or are caused by chronic disease, such as kidney disease or following chemotherapy.
 (Sickle cell anemia can cause hearing loss in adults, but iron supplements are not recommended for it, and can in fact be harmful.)

 For most people who are otherwise healthy, eating a balanced diet provides the body with an adequate supply of iron.
 Foods rich in iron include red meat, pork and poultry, seafood, beans, peas, dark leafy vegetables, dried fruit and iron-fortified cereals and pasta.

 Please consult your family physician if you think you may have an iron deficiency.
 In addition to blood tests, your physician may also perform a physical exam and ask questions about your family’s health history to determine what type of anemia you have, if any, and the appropriate course of treatment.

-And although IDA is very treatable, don’t stock up on iron supplements just yet to improve your hearing.
+And although this type of anemia is very treatable, don’t stock up on iron supplements just yet to improve your hearing.
 The study authors emphasize further research is needed to understand the link iron plays in protecting our sense of hearing before supplementation can be used as a treatment plan for hearing loss and auditory problems.
 If you think you might have this type anemia, seek out advice from your doctor.

 Also, if you aren’t hearing as well as you used to, regardless of the cause, make an appointment to have your hearing tested by a hearing healthcare professional as soon as possible.
 Healthy Hearing’s directory can help you find a qualified practitioner in your community.